 American Cancer Society Clinical Research Professor

-Professor and Vice Chair, Department of Genetics
+Professor and Vice Chair, Department of Genetics and Genome Sciences

-Case Western Reserve University
+Case Western Reserve University School of Medicine

 Charis Eng, MD, PhD is the founding Chair of the Genomic Medicine Institute at the Cleveland Clinic, founding Director of the institute’s clinical component, the Center for Personalized Genetic Healthcare, and Professor and Vice Chairman of the Department of Genetics and Genome Sciences at Case Western Reserve University School of Medicine.
 She was honored with the Hardis Endowed Chair in Cancer Genomic Medicine in 2008 and the American Cancer Society Clinical Research Professorship in 2009.
 In 2011, she was elected to the Institute of Medicine of the US National Academies of Sciences for her achievements and leadership in genetics- and genomics-based research and personalized healthcare.
 Her research has been acknowledged as the paradigm for performing cancer genetics research which can be brought to clinical practice.
 At the clinical interface, she is acknowledged as one of the rare “go to” people on what is and how to implement genetic- and genomics-enabled personalized healthcare.